 - All County departments and employees are directed to immediately implement water conservation measures and take all reasonable actions to reduce water use by at least 20% at County facilities.

 - County residents and agencies should work together to reduce water use and develop additional supplies as needed to reduce the impact of future droughts.

 - To read the complete language of the resolution, please see the Prohibited Water Uses page.

 These actions are endorsed by all county water agencies.
-Some agencies will be requesting additional reductions by their users, depending on the condition of their water supplies and the severity of the drought.
-See their websites.
+Some agencies will be requesting reductions by their users, depending on the condition of their water supplies and the severity of the drought.
+To learn about their restrictions, or to report water waste see their websites.

 The State of California has also taken action.
 For more information on the updated state laws, please see the Emergency Conservation Regulations.